syuan100/ethaddressbook/README.md

 - Helper function to encrypt an `addressBook` object using the WebCrypto API

 > *Parameters:*
+> - `addressBook` `string` Stringified JSON Object representing the addressbook that passes the `verifyAddressBook` check
+> - `password` `string` (Optional) Included if addressbook is to be encrypted
 >
 > *Returns:*
+> - `transformedAddressBook` JSON Object containing the result of the encryption: a WebCrypto initialization vector and the encrypted object

+#### `decryptAddressBook(rawAddressBook, password)`
+- Helper function to decrypt an encrypted `addressBook` object using the WebCrypto API

+> *Parameters:*
+> - `rawAddressBook` `string` Stringified JSON Object representing the encrypted `addressBook` object
+> - `password` `string` The password that was used to encrypt the `addressBook` object
 >
+> *Returns:*
+> - `decodedAddressBook` JSON Object representing the addressbook that passes the `verifyAddressBook` check
+> - OR `addressBook` If no password was specified assume the rawAddressBook is not an encrypted object, so return the addressBook reference within it

+#### `verifyAddressBook(addressBook)`
+- Verification function to ensure that an `addressBook` object is formatted properly for storage and use

+> *Parameters:*
+> - `addressBook` `string` Stringified JSON Object representing the addressbook to be verified.
+>
+> *Returns:*
+> - `decodedAddressBook` JSON Object representing the addressbook that passes the `verifyAddressBook` check
+> - OR `addressBook` If no password was specified assume the rawAddressBook is not an encrypted object, so return the addressBook reference within it

 ## Contributing